sa4hnd/redditnew/path.md

-# Chrome Extension with AI-Driven Chat and Automation for reddit Automatic Chatting
+# Chrome Extension with AI-Driven Chat and Automation for reddit Automatic Chatting called HamzaniBot

 for every library or a package u need to tell me because i have no experince in chrome extension development